Top Challenges Faced by Today's Finance Managers

 4. Communicating with Other Departments

+A challenge for finance managers is communicating with other departments.
 A Head of Finance is not only limited to working with their fellow finance workers.
 As an executive position, they must also communicate and collaborate effectively with other departments within the company, as well as additional stakeholders.
 Finance plays a very crucial role in business, because it is the department that looks after the funds coming into and flowing out of a business.

 In a typical office environment, fewer challenges exist with this responsibility.
 However, in the wake of the Covid-19 pandemic, companies are now dispersed, with employees working from home or across several different locations.
 Therefore, trials such as different time zones, poor internet connections, and relying on teleconferencing technology can hinder this communication.